katiehermalik/GA-Loops-Conditionals/README.md

 2. Inside the directory created by the clone, build our file structure (index.html and js file).
 Put your answers in `app.js`.

 3. Keep your answers organized!
-Included a commented header for each section in your answers file.
+Include a commented header for each section in your answers file.

 4. If you're stuck on something for "too long" or get overly frustrated, make a comment and move on.
 Return to it later.

 5. After each section (even if you're not fully done with it), *add* and *commit* your work.
 Use the commit messages that you see at the end of each section.
 If you go back and fix a section, commit again with an updated message.

 6. When you are done with your homework, push up to your forked repo. (git push origin master).
-Create a pull request from your fork to `r-sei-12/HW-Loops-Conditionals`.
+Create a pull request from your fork to `la-seir-9-8/HW-Loops-Conditionals`.

 * Remember: the "Bonus" questions and the "Hungry for More" questions don't count against you, they're just extra questions if you wanna push beyond the baseline.